vgribok/exiftool-mcp-server/README.md

 ## Supported MCP Tools:

-- **all_or_some**: Return all or some EXIF properties.
+- **EXIF_all_or_some**: Return all or some EXIF properties.
 If args are not supplied, return all.
 The `args` parameter is an optional array of strings representing EXIF property names to return.

-- **location**: Return GPS-related EXIF metadata.
+- **EXIF_location**: Return GPS-related EXIF metadata.
 The `args` parameter is an optional array of additional arguments for exiftool.

-- **timestamp**: Return timestamp-related EXIF metadata.
+- **EXIF_timestamp**: Return timestamp-related EXIF metadata.
 The `args` parameter is an optional array of additional arguments for exiftool.

-- **location_and_timestamp**: Return both GPS and timestamp EXIF metadata.
+- **EXIF_location_and_timestamp**: Return both GPS and timestamp EXIF metadata.
 The `args` parameter is an optional array of additional arguments for exiftool.

 The server listens for JSON-RPC 2.0 requests on stdin.